Burdock Herb Inhibits Cancer, Boosts Memory

-New research has revealed that a central constituent of the traditional herb Greater Burdock not only eliminates lung cancer cells and other cancer cell types, but it has been shown to boost memory.
-What a combination.
-A ‘smart’ herb indeed.
+New research has revealed that a central constituent of the traditional herb Greater Burdock (Arctium lappa L.) blocks cancer growth and boosts cognition and memory.

 The research, from Japan’s Kagoshima University and University of the Ryukyus, tested the constituent called Arctigenin from Greater Burdock (Arctium lappa L.) on lung cancer cells.
 Because Arctigenin has been shown in other recent cancer studies to be a potent anti-cancer constituent, the researchers delved into the mechanisms of its ability to knock down lung cancer cells.